-The MAG recommends 34 policies for the Sub-Cabinet's consideration and further analysis.
 Many of these policies are quantified in terms of potential GHG emissions reduced and direct costs or savings.
 An overview of the MAG's work, by sector, can be found in the report's chapters, and detailed analyses of the recommended policy options are presented in the appendices.
-The MAG approved 32 of the 34 policies unanimously; the two exceptions are noted.
+The MAG approved 30 of the 32 options unanimously; objections are noted.
 The estimated efficacy of these policies can be compared against the Alaska GHG Inventory and Forecast (I&F) that was prepared prior to, and updated throughout, the MAG process.